mat-docs/ATLAS.Site/docs/developer-resources/atlas/sql-race/examples/session-loading.md

 # Session Loading

 The SQLRace API can load sessions either locally, from an SSNDB, or from an SQLRace database.
-(Expand on this)

 !!! info "SSN File Loading"
     SSN files are read-only.